cgroup.confSection: Slurm Configuration File (5)

 - If configured to "yes" then constrain the job's swap space usage.
 The default value is "no".
 Note that when set to "yes" and ConstrainRAMSpace is set to "no", AllowedRAMSpace is automatically set to 100% in order to limit the RAM+Swap amount to 100% of job's requirement plus the percent of allowed swap space.
 This amount is thus set to both RAM and RAM+Swap limits.
-This means that in that particular case, ConstrainRAMSpace is automatically enabled with the same limit than the one used to constrain swap space.
+This means that in that particular case, ConstrainRAMSpace is automatically enabled with the same limit as the one used to constrain swap space.
 CR_*_Memory must be set in slurm.conf for this parameter to take any effect.
 Also see AllowedSwapSpace.

 - Set an upper bound in percent of total RAM (configured RealMemory of the node) on the RAM constraint for a job.
 This will be the memory constraint applied to jobs that are not explicitly allocated memory by Slurm (i.e. Slurm's select plugin is not configured to manage memory allocations).
 The PERCENT may be an arbitrary floating point number.
 The default value is 100.

 - Set an upper bound (in percent of total RAM, configured RealMemory of the node) on the amount of RAM+Swap that may be used for a job.
 This will be the swap limit applied to jobs on systems where memory is not being explicitly allocated to job.
 The PERCENT may be an arbitrary floating point number between 0 and 100.
 The default value is 100.

 - Set a lower bound (in MB) on the memory limits defined by AllowedRAMSpace and AllowedSwapSpace.
 This prevents accidentally creating a memory cgroup with such a low limit that slurmstepd is immediately killed due to lack of RAM.
 The default limit is 30M.